ashwaynn/A-CTFplayer-s-Humble-Notebook/README.md

 # A-CTFplayer-s-Humble-Notebook

-A living notebook containing payloads for frequent as well as unique attacks, gathered from my experiences of playing CTFs, solving HTB & THM Challenges and also based on my learnings from other interesting security blogs/writeups of CTFs.
+A living notebook containing the details of frequent as well as unique attack techniques, cmds for various security tools etc., gathered from my experiences of playing CTFs, solving HTB & THM Challenges and also based on my learnings from other interesting CTF writeups/security resources.

 ## Disclaimer

-This repo is only intended for learning purposes. **Do not make illegal use of the payloads and techniques found in this repo!**
+This repo is only intended for learning purposes. **Do not make illegal use of the cmds, payloads, tools and techniques found in this repo!**